 What Food Do Tortoises Like?

-Apart from the food groups outlined above, there are individual foods that most tortoises go wild for.
-Some need to be given in moderation and others are better for certain species.
-Here are common foods that tortoises like:
+There are individual foods that tortoises love eating.
+Some must be fed in moderation, and others are more suited to certain species.
+Here are some nutritious foods that tortoises like:

-This flower contains many vitamins, minerals, and antioxidants.
-Due to its nutritional profile, your tortoise can freely graze on this plant.
-It’s also an ideal plant to grow near an outdoor tortoise enclosure because the leaves can serve as a shade for grazing torts.
+Due to its nutritional profile, a tortoise can freely graze on this plant.
+It’s also an ideal plant to grow in an outdoor tortoise enclosure because the leaves can serve as shade from the sun for grazing torts.

-Two main species are considered safe for torts to eat.
+Two species of hibiscus are tortoise-safe.
 The first is the hibiscus rosa-sinensis, also known as the:

 - China rose